About

 About Megan Dowd Lambert

 Megan’s books include, Reading Picture Books with Children: How to Shake Up Storytime and Get Kids Talking About What They See (Charlesbridge 2015), which introduces the Whole Book Approach to storytime that she developed in association with the Eric Carle Museum of Picture Book Art.
-In 2009 she was named a Literacy Champion by Mass Literacy, and she has served on the 2009 Geisel, 2011 Caldecott, and the 2012 Boston Globe-Horn Book Award Committees.
-Her essay collection, Book Bonding: Building Connections Through Family Reading, will publish in April 2023, also with Charlesbridge.
+In 2009 she was named a Literacy Champion by Mass Literacy, and she also served on the 2009 Geisel, 2011 Caldecott, and the 2012 Boston Globe-Horn Book Award Committees.
+Her essay collection, Book Bonding: Building Connections Through Family Reading, published in April 2023, also with Charlesbridge.

 In 2016 Megan won an Ezra Jack Keats New Writer Honor for her first picture book, A Crow of His Own, illustrated by David Hyde Costello (Charlesbridge 2015).
 Her second picture book, Real Sisters Pretend, illustrated by Nicole Tadgell (Tilbury House) was published in 2016 and was longlisted as a Must Read Picture Book/Early Reader title by the 17th Annual Massachusetts Book Awards.
 Charlesbridge published A Kid of Their Own, a sequel to A Crow of His Own, in 2020, with illustrations by Jessica Lanan, which was longlisted as a Must Read Picture Book/Early Reader title by the 21st Annual Massachusetts Book Awards.
 Her new beginning reader series Every Day with April & Mae is about two girls who are best friends, and it debuted with Charlesbridge in 2022 with illustrations by Briana Dengoue.
 Its first title, April & Mae and the Tea Party was included on the New York Public Library Best Books for Kids 2022 list.